New travel rules after COVID-19

 Above All, We Will Travel Again

 Despite the tragedy unfolding around the globe, with entire countries closed to the outside world, all the experts have confidence that travel will eventually resume and be as rewarding as ever.
-In this time of unprecedented change, governments and industry have a unique opportunity to redefine travel and build a more sustainable, agile, and resilient industry.
+In this time of unprecedented change, governments and the travel industry have a unique opportunity to redefine travel and build a more sustainable, agile, and resilient industry.
 This will not be possible without collaboration.

 While the experience might look and feel different once the world begins to reopen, people can count on the transformative and positive impact of travel to change their own lives and the destinations they visit for the better.
 We hope that begins to happen again sooner rather than later.